XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-2.md

 - Investigated whether drawing can facilitate learning-by-teaching;
 - Investigated whether instructor-provided cues and student-generated cues can facilitate learning-by-teaching.

 I contributed to this large project, being involved in literature review, experimental design, data collection (behavioral, eye-tracking, physiological, and fNIRS), and writing (reviewing and editing).
+We recruited over 600 college students in this large projects and published 6 journal articles (I was listed as the co-author in 3 articles and acknowledged in 2 articles).

 Outputs: